Ethercast/etherscan-client/README.md

 # @ethercast/etherscan-client

-client for the Etherscan API
+TypeScript client for the Etherscan API